Find a Support Group

 MDSC New Family Socials

-Meets every month on a Saturday morning in Burlington; families with children up to age 4; all family members welcome.
+Meets every month on a Saturday morning; families with children up to age 4; all family members welcome.

 MDSC 4-7 Play Group

-For families whose child with Down syndrome is age 4-7 and siblings; Quarterly playgroup at Jam Time in Maynard or Norwood.
+For families whose child with Down syndrome is age 4-7 and siblings; Quarterly activities.

 MDSC 8-12 Group

-For families whose child with Down syndrome is age 8-12; Quarterly events.
+For families whose child with Down syndrome is age 8-12; Quarterly activities.

 Autism Spectrum Disorder/Down Syndrome